Things to Do in Menton, France: A Slow Travel Guide to the Riviera

 Menton’s old town is built on a hillside, and the deeper you go into its historic quarter, the more it feels like you’ve stumbled into a sleepy village.
 Tiny alleys twist up between pastel houses, wooden doors swing open into secret courtyards, and you’ll pass terraces with laundry fluttering in the breeze - all in near silence.
 It’s an easy place to let yourself get a bit lost, knowing you’ll eventually find your way back down toward the sea.

 When you do, make a stop at Marché des Halles, Menton’s covered food market.
 Stalls overflow with olives, local cheeses, ripe peaches and figs, and the town’s famous lemon tarts.
-Pick up whatever looks good — this is the perfect excuse to put together a picnic and find a quiet bench to enjoy it.
+Pick up whatever looks good!
+This is the perfect excuse to put together a picnic and find a quiet bench to enjoy it.

 Afterwards, follow the winding streets to the Jardin Botanique Val Rahmeh.
 This tucked-away garden is a lush, tropical surprise filled with exotic trees and plants you’d never expect to see in the Mediterranean.
 Paths meander past shady benches and fountains, and the whole place feels like a green oasis, just a few minutes’ walk from the center.